Have you heard of a man named Moses?

 In Saved by the Lamb, the fourth book in the Old and New series, author Maura Roan McKeegan tells the story of two baby boys who were born to save their people.
 Just as Moses grew to deliver his people from slavery in Egypt, Jesus came to rescue all people from sin.
 Together, their stories reveal God’s plan not just for the people of ancient Israel, but for us today.

-See biblical typology—the Old Testament people, symbols, and events the foreshadow the New Testament—come to life in Saved by the Lamb.
+See biblical typology—the Old Testament people, symbols, and events that foreshadow the New Testament—come to life in Saved by the Lamb.

 About the Author